9dots/9dots.io-pages/OjkKnOj.md

 attachments:
   - path: "http://uploads.9dots.io/OjkT9Sg.pdf"
     name: LITTLE BITS WORKSHEET.pdf
-blurb: "Students will use #littleBits to learn about sensors and #circuits,  and test input/output combinations to learn how it works."
+blurb: Students learn about electronic sensor and how they can be added to their mural to make them interactive.
+This is an exploration driven lesson which culminates with students testing combinations of littleBits to discover how they work.
+objective:
+  - Define a power source
+  - Identify a sensor
-objective: "By the end of the lesson, students will be able to define a power source, identify a sensor, and describe how to connect the Little Bits to create a circuit."
+  - Describe how to connect the Little Bits to create a circuit
 image: "http://uploads.9dots.io/Ol48kBm_md.jpg"
 fullImage: "http://uploads.9dots.io/Ol48kBm_lrg.jpg"

 ---

-## Lesson Overview
-Students learn about electronic sensor and how they can be added to their mural to make them interactive.
-This is an exploration driven lesson which culminates with students testing combinations of littleBits to discover how they work.

 ## Setup